Is a “home inventory” important when you have a claim on your home insurance?

-Storm claims are, by far, the most common claim an Oklahoma home owner will go through.
+Storm claims are, by far, the most common claim an Oklahoma homeowner will go through.
 No surprise there, right?

 What may surprise you is, typically a storm claim is not an emergency.
-Of course, if a storm rips through your house, giving you a front row seat to nature’s wrath and puts you on the 6 o’clock news retelling your survivor story, that’s an emergency.
+Of course, if a storm rips through your house, giving you a front-row seat to nature’s wrath and puts you on the 6 o’clock news retelling your survivor story, that’s an emergency.

-The fact is, most storm damage is contained to your roof and property, but your daily life and routine is not dramatically interrupted.
+The fact is, most storm damage is contained to your roof and property, but your daily life and routine are not dramatically interrupted.
 You won’t have to move into a hotel because most of the damage is on the outside, not the inside of your house.
 Personal property damage is usually minimal.

 Make no mistake.
-A storm claim, like any insurance claim is a hassle.
+A storm claim, like any insurance claim, is a hassle.
 It’s a disruption.
 But it’s rarely a life-changer.